zeno4ever/CoronaTeller/README.md

 De CoronaTeller houd geen gegevens bij, het laat alleen de beacons zien die de laatse 20 seconden zijn gezien.

-De CoronaTeller word ook getoond op de expositie van [GOGBOT 2020](https://2020.gogbot.nl/portfolio/dave-borghuis-hackerspace-tkkrlab/)
+De CoronaTeller word ook getoond op de expositie van [GOGBOT 2020](https://2020.gogbot.nl/portfolio/dave-borghuis-hackerspace-tkkrlab/).
+Er zijn tijdens de GOGBOT 4775 beacons gezien.

 ## English
 From the 1st of September the CoronaMelder app should be available in the Netherlands.
 This app send bluetooth beacons which are visible with the right hard- and software.
 With CoronaTeller Dave Borghuis in cooperation Hackerspace TkkrLab Enschede these beacons visible.